ildemartinez/LMS-Explorer/docs/README.md

 Features

 - Fast locate course category and category at the LMS
+- Fast jumping to course and users management pages ( user profile, course admninistration )
+- Show all your Moodle courses from unique page

 # Installation
 Just modify the config.ini_dist to config.ini and copy in the same executable path.
 Configure the host, username and password and a service if you create your own Moodle API Service Access